muratk3n/thirdwave/en/README.md

 is standing by your ear with a megaphone and yelling at you what to think".
 If those crits saw the bizarre Trek shows they'd never complain about Oliver Stone ever again.
-In comparison OS is the motherblinking grand bleeping master of subtelty.
+In comparison OS is the motherbleeping grand bleeping master of subtelty.

 ---